-Dams have allowed Californians and the West to harness and control water dating back to the days of Native Americans.
-At that time, Native Americans erected simple dams for catching salmon.
+Dams have allowed Californians and others across the West to harness and control water dating back to pre-European settlement days when Native Americans had erected simple dams for catching salmon.

-Much of the work of dams centers on storing water and then getting the water to the right place at the right time.
-In California, this system has helped spark important economic activity in arid or semi-arid areas of the state including the agricultural Central Valley and Southern California.
+Dams focus primarily on storing water and then getting the water to the right place at the right time.
+In California, this system has helped spark important economic activity in arid or semi-arid areas of the state, including the agricultural Central Valley and Southern California.

 As part of this, nearly 75 percent of the available water originates in the northern third of the state (north of Sacramento), while 80 percent of the demand occurs in the southern two-thirds of the state.
 The demand for water is highest during the dry summer months when there is little natural precipitation or snowmelt.
 California’s capricious climate also leads to extended periods of drought and major floods.

 To help meet this demand, a series of dams were built on the western slope of the Sierra Nevada for both flood control and water supply.
-These include Shasta Dam on the Sacramento River, Oroville Dam on the Feather River and Folsom Dam on the American River.
+These include Oroville Dam on the Feather River, Folsom Dam on the American River and Friant Dam on the San Joaquin River.

 Dams and the Future

-Changing public values and a greater awareness about ecosystems and the importance of keeping them healthy have generated governmental and private efforts to lessen and mitigate some of the impacts caused by dams.
+Changing public values and a greater awareness about ecosystems and the importance of keeping them healthy have generated governmental and private efforts to lessen some of the impacts caused by damming rivers.
 Water officials say achieving a careful balance among agricultural, urban, and environmental interests is considered key.

 In 1972, for instance, the state Legislature moved to preserve the North Coast’s free-flowing rivers from development by passing the California Wild and Scenic Rivers Act, preserving about a quarter of the state’s undeveloped water in its natural state.
 The act prohibits construction of dams or diversion facilities, except to serve local needs, on portions or entire rivers around the state.

 More recently, there has been a growing trend of storing water underground and interest in off-stream dams.
-This has several advantages over surface water storage.
-Sub-surface water storage is far less damaging to the environment than the construction of reservoirs and dams and usually does not require an extensive distribution system.
+Sub-surface storage in aquifers has several advantages over surface water storage.
+Sub-surface storage is far less damaging to the environment than the construction of reservoirs and dams, and usually does not require an extensive distribution system.
 Water banked underground also has a much lower evaporation rate than surface reservoirs.
 One drawback, however, is sometimes litigious water rights issues.

-DSOD dam condition assessments are based on five condition ratings from the U.S. Army Corps of Engineers National Inventory of Dams: satisfactory, fair, poor, unsatisfactory and not rated.
-Dams rated as satisfactory have no identified deficiencies.
-Dams rated as fair, poor or unsatisfactory have at least one identified deficiency.
+DSOD’s dam condition assessments were largely based on the U.S. Army Corps of Engineers’ National Inventory of Dams’ five condition-rating definitions: satisfactory, fair, poor, unsatisfactory and not rated.
+Dams rated as satisfactory have no identified dam safety deficiencies.
+Dams rated as fair, poor or unsatisfactory have at least one identified dam safety deficiency.